outdreamer/build-a-cure/docs/tasks/examples.md

 ## generate solution automation workflows by permuting variables of problems/solutions

-	- apply structures (combinations, sequences) of core problem-solving functions (equate, find, filter, apply, derive, generate, connect, change, reduce) as problem-solution connection functions
+	- apply structures (combinations, sequences) of core problem-solving functions (equate, find, complete, filter, apply, derive components, generate, connect, change, reduce) as problem-solution connection functions
 		- examples:
-			- filter problem until its the solution format
+			- filter/reduce problem until its the solution format
 			- equate problem format with solution format
 			- apply changes to problem until its the solution format
 			- generate solutions from problem format
+			- complete/fill structural components of solution format
+		- these functions dont have to match problem/solution formats (connect function can be applied to connect any structures, not just connection structures)

 	- general insight paths permute variables of problems/solutions, like:
 		- formats